 If you miss aof emtricitabine, take the missed dose as soon as you remember it.
 But if it is almost time for your next dose, skip the missed dose and just take your next dose at the regular time.
-Do not take more than one dose of emtricitabine in a day.
 Do not take two doses at the same time to make up for a missed dose.

 What side effects can emtricitabine cause?

 Emtricitabine may cause side effects.
-Most side effects from HIV medicines, such as nausea or occasional dizziness, are manageable.
-See the ClinicalInfo fact sheet on HIV Medicines and Side Effects for more information.
+Many side effects from HIV medicines, such as nausea or occasional dizziness, are manageable.
+See the HIVinfo fact sheet on HIV Medicines and Side Effects for more information.

 Some side effects of emtricitabine can be serious.
-Serious side effects of emtricitabine include a buildup of lactic acid in the blood (lactic acidosis) and severe liver problems.
-If you have HBV, you may have sudden worsening (a flare up) of your HBV infection if you stop taking emtricitabine.
-(See section above: What are the most important things to know about emtricitabine?)
+Serious side effects of emtricitabine include a buildup of lactic acid in the blood (lactic acidosis) and liver problems.

 Other possible side effects of emtricitabine include: